-Everton face crucial days that will shape season
+'Everton face crucial days that will shape season'

 Idrissa Gueye is on his way back to Everton from Paris St-Germain to add his steel and discipline in midfield while Wolverhampton Wanderers captain Conor Coady may find his phone running hot after two desperate injury setbacks in defence.

-Ben Godfrey fractured his fibula challenging Kai Havertz, an injury that could have been avoided as the ball had been out of play before he made his ill-fated tackle but was not spotted by the officials, while the sarcastic sweep touted by Everton fans on what time the endlessly injury-plagued Yerry Mina would pull up lame was answered when he did exactly that after 70 minutes.
+Ben Godfrey fractured his fibula challenging Kai Havertz and Lampard said he will be out "for months" - an injury which could have been avoided as the ball had been out of play before he made his ill-fated tackle but was not spotted by the officials, while the sarcastic sweepstake touted by Everton fans on what time the endlessly injury-plagued Yerry Mina would pull up lame was answered when he did exactly that after 70 minutes.

 Everton and Lampard want optimism, not the clouds that gathered over the club last season and which have continued into the summer with very public protests against Moshiri and Kenwright.